toolateralus/ela/feature-plan.md

 ---

-### Below is a summary of the codebase's comments, made by AI. it may be crap, but it's better than doing it myself :P

 #### Attribute system and statement attributes

 - The current `#`-prefixed directives are pretty limiting and kind of ugly.
 We should move to a more flexible attribute system, like `@const`, `@entry`, `@foreign`, `@impl[Clone, Debug]`, etc. Attributes should be stackable and usable on any declaration, not just at the start of statements.

 > > This is already implemented, but it's not as used as it needs to be. we should be constantly working to completely remove any `#` directives.

-#### Improved alias system

-- Aliasing should work for functions and symbols, not just types.
-Would be nice to have something like Rust's `use` or C++'s `using`, so you can alias almost anything, and in various capacities.

-#### Better error reporting and diagnostics

-- Error reporting is always a pain point, especially with iterative or out-of-order compilation.
-We need to make it easier for users to understand and fix type errors and dependency cycles, without writing a million visitors.

 #### Project/config file support
 - At some point, we'll want a project configuration system for managing submodules, library paths, and compilation commands.
 This would make bigger projects and dependency management way easier.

-#### Parser and AST cleanup

-- There's a lot of unnecessary complexity and inefficiency in the parser and AST.
-Needs a cleanup pass for performance and sanity.

 #### Better macro/directive system
 - Macros (NYI) and directives should be more powerful and integrated, maybe even first-class language features instead of just parser hacks.

 #### Improved type extensions and querying